AeonDigital/Arch/06 - Customizando o Bash/640 - Prompt.md

   \a    Caracter invisível, emite um "beep" quando usado
   \d    Data no formato "Dia Mês Data"
   \D{format}  The format is passed to strftime(3) and the result is inserted in the prompt string;
               an empty format results in a locale-specific time representation.
               The braces are required
   \e    Caracter de escape
   \h    Hostname sem o grupo de trabalho, até o primeiro "."
   \H    Hostname com o grupo de trabalho .
   \j    The number of jobs currently managed by the shell.
   \l    The basename of the shell's terminal device name.
   \n    Nova linha
   \r    Retorno de "carro" (retorna para o início da linha)
   \s    Nome do shell
   \t    Horas no formato (24-horas) HH:MM:SS
   \T    Horas no formato (12-horas) HH:MM:SS
   \@    Horas no formato AM/PM
   \A    Horas no formato (24-horas) HH:MM
   \u    Usuário que está usando o shell
   \v    Versão do bash
   \V    Versão + patch do bash
   \w    Caminho completo do diretório atual
         com a abreviação de $HOME com um ~ (usado com a variável $PROMPT_DIRTRIM)
   \W    Nome do diretório atual
         com a abreviação de $HOME com um ~
   \!
 O número deste comando no histórico
   \#    O número deste comando
   \$    Simbolo # (caso root) ou $ (outros usuários)
-  \nnn  Caracter ASCII relativo ao "nnn"
+  \nnn  Caracter ASCII relativo ao "nnn" (veja as tabelas de caracteres no apendice)
   \\    Contrabarra
   \[    Begin a sequence of non-printing characters.
 This could be used to embed a terminal
         control sequence into the prompt.
   \]    End a sequence of non-printing characters.
 </pre>